bwolkoys/README-Generator/Develop/utils/README.md

         test

         ## License
-        This project is licensed under the Apache 2.0 License.
+        This project is licensed under the CC0.

         ## Contribution
         test